jrviz/Zehnder-Q-ESPHome/README.md

 ![Modules](./images/Modules.jpg)

-Plug the canbus interface plug connected into the MVHR into the modules
+Plug the canbus interface plug, which is connected into the MVHR, into the modules

 ![Assembled](./images/Assembled.jpg)

+Replace the lid

 ## HA adoption
 The device should appear under the HA Esp home device - discovered.
 Click Add and it will ask for the encryption key.
 Copy this from the top level yaml file (without quotes) and paste into this field.